What Is Post Traumatic Stress Disorder?

 - overwhelming shame or guilt.

-Special care should be taken by everyone to make sure that no one in our society goes through these types of painful conditions, these conditions not only take away ones happiness but also make the persons entire life miserable.
+Nonetheless, special care should be taken by everyone to make sure that no one in our society goes through these types of painful conditions.
+More so, these conditions not only take away one’s happiness but also make the person’s entire life miserable.